-In the growing season 2020, HKScan used new measuring technology on the Agrofood Ecosystem® pilot farms.
+In the growing seasons 2020 and 2021, HKScan used precise measuring technology on the Agrofood Ecosystem® pilot farms.
 Carbon flux measurements were used to measure the variation in carbon dioxide levels.
 The data shows that good biomass and high amount of chlorophyll increase the carbon sequestration potential of the field.

 Carbon flux chambers measure carbon dioxide levels in the air

 Carbon flux chambers are used to measure the variation of carbon dioxide level in the air.
 As the gas-tight chamber closes, the carbon dioxide level in the air decreases.
 If the vegetation inside the chamber absorbs more carbon dioxide from the air than is released from the soil and vegetation, it can be stated that the vegetation absorbs carbon from the air.

 “Under favourable conditions, fields sequester 40 kilos of carbon dioxide per hectare per hour,” says HKScan’s Research Manager Heikki Aro.